diffkemp/diffkemp/docs/development.md

    all supported LLVM versions.
 This is usually achieved by introduction of preprocessor directives into the code, an example can found [here](https://github.com/diffkemp/diffkemp/commit/8912507d38d3a9591ee55f00a6d7524b204d0255#diff-a89268e38521e9e557604612a43cbf120ef94027230cfeea75fe24fe17f10c81R42).
+8. Fix the code formatting according to the new version of `clang-format`.
+This can be done by running the script `tools/check-clang-format.sh -di` and commiting the changes.

 ## Tools for performing experiments